awsdocs/amazon-emr-release-guide/doc_source/configuring-java8.md

-# Configure Applications to Use a Specific Java Virtual Machine<a name="configuring-java8"></a>
+# Configure applications to use a specific Java Virtual Machine<a name="configuring-java8"></a>

-Java 8 is the default Java virtual machine \(JVM\) for cluster instances created using Amazon EMR release version 5\.0\.0 or later\.
-To override this JVM setting—for example, to use Java 8 with a cluster created using Amazon EMR version 4\.8\.0—set `JAVA_HOME` for an application by supplying the setting to its environment classification, `application-env`\.
+Java 8 is the default Java Virtual Machine \(JVM\) for cluster instances created using Amazon EMR release version 5\.0\.0 or later\.
+To override this JVM setting \- for example, to use Java 8 with a cluster created using Amazon EMR version 4\.8\.0 \- set `JAVA_HOME` for an application by supplying the setting to its environment classification, `application-env`\.
 For Hadoop and Hive, this would look like the following example\.

 ```
 [